gabrieljiglau/onlineLibrary/README.md

 At any time, the SHUTDOWN command can be send to end the connection.

-!NOTA BENE : the books in the insert_books.sql have a filePath relative to the user download, and for this reason, the value corresponding to the file path should be of the follwing type : /home/yourComputerUsername/Downloads/hereTheNameOfTheBook.
+!NOTA BENE : the books in the insert_books.sql have a filePath relative to the Downloads directory, and for this reason, the value corresponding to the file path should be of the follwing type : /home/yourComputerUsername/Downloads/hereTheNameOfTheBook.